Reviewed by MeloLingua Editorial Team · Method: Editorial Policy

 Spanish · BeginnerSpanish Short Stories for Beginners: 5 Short Stories in Spanish With English Translation

-Intent note: this page is an A1-A2 beginner-only story pack.
+Intent note: this page is an A1-A2 beginner-only story pack (sample reading with translation + vocabulary).
 If you want a full A1-B2 progression, read Spanish Short Stories for Beginners & Intermediates.
+For the interactive story collection with level filters, browse all Spanish stories by level.
+You can also use Spanish reading practice and the Learn Spanish with stories overview.

 What You’ll Find on This Page